esfiddle/site/docs/CONTRIBUTE.md

 2. Find an issue to work with the tag '[first-timers-only](https://github.com/esfiddle/site/labels/%3Atada%3A%20good%20first%20issue)', '[up-for-grabs](https://github.com/esfiddle/site/labels/up-for-grabs)', or '[help-wanted](https://github.com/esfiddle/site/labels/%3Asos%3A%20help-wanted)'.
 Or Raise a [new issue](https://github.com/esfiddle/site/issues/new)

-3. Let us know you are working on the issue by commenting on it.
-Make sure that you submit your pull request within a week of claiming it incase someone else wants to do it.
+3. _Let us know you are working on the issue by commenting on it and assigning it to yourself._ There is a bot that will automatically create a branch for you when you assign the issue to yourself.
+Also, please strive to submit your pull request within a week of claiming it in case someone else wants to do it.
 [1]

 4. Follow the [Contribution guide](CONTRIBUTE.md) and the [Code of Conduct](CODE_OF_CONDUCT.md)